DrBake/drakerelayted/README.md

-# Drake Unrelated
+# Drake Relayted

 My attempt at recreating https://drakerelated.com/ using NextJS and TailwindCSS.

-This version can be found over at https://drakeunrelated.vercel.app/
+This version can be found over at https://drakerelayted.vercel.app/

 Obviously, all copywrite belong to their respective owners.